American CEOs call out Trump's 'heartless, cruel' border policy

-CEOs have started to speak against the separation of children from their families at the US border.
+CEOs are speaking out against the separation of children from their families at the US border.

+The top executives of Apple, Goldman Sachs and other powerful companies condemned the practice on Tuesday and called on the government to put an end to it.

 "Separating a child from a mother or father is not political.
-It is inhumane," Chobani CEO Hamdi Ulukaya said in a statement on Tuesday.
-"I join people in Upstate New York, in Idaho and across the country in calling for children and parents to be brought and kept together, regardless of which side of the border they are on."
+It is inhumane," Chobani CEO Hamdi Ulukaya said in a statement.
+He said children and parents should be "brought and kept together, regardless of which side of the border they are on."

-AirBnB co-founders Brian Chesky, Joe Gebbia, Nathan Blecharczyk said "the US government needs to stop this injustice."
+The co-founders of Airbnb, Brian Chesky, Joe Gebbia and Nathan Blecharczyk, said the government needs to "stop this injustice."

 "Ripping children from the arms of their parents is heartless, cruel, immoral and counter to the American values of belonging," they added.

+Thomas Donahue, the president and CEO of the Chamber of Commerce, a leading business organization, said bluntly: "This is not who we are and it must end now."

-Apple CEO Tim Cook told the Irish Times that the practice is "inhumane" and "heartbreaking."
-Apple (AAPL) did not immediately respond to CNNMoney's request for comment on Cook's position on the immigration practice.
+And Apple CEO Tim Cook told the Irish Times that the practice is "inhumane" and "heartbreaking."
+Apple (AAPL) did not respond to CNNMoney's request for comment.

+The CEOs spoke as President Trump amplified his rhetoric on immigration, turning a speech about the economy into a tirade on the subject, and as an outcry grew among both parties in Congress.

+Some CEOs offered ways to help immigrants or announced they would donate money.

-Facebook (FB)CEO Mark Zuckerberg and Facebook COO Sheryl Sandberg both donated to a fundraiser raising money for The Refugee and Immigrant Center for Education and Legal Services, a nonprofit that offers legal aid to immigrant families in Texas.
-Facebook did not yet make an official statement.
+Facebook (FB)CEO Mark Zuckerberg and chief operating officer Sheryl Sandberg donated to a fundraiser raising money for The Refugee and Immigrant Center for Education and Legal Services, a nonprofit that offers legal aid to immigrant families in Texas.

+"We need to stop this policy right now," Zuckerberg said in a statement.
+Sandberg said "the practice of family separation on our border needs to end now."

+YouTube CEO Susan Wojcicki said in a tweet: "regardless of your politics, it's heartbreaking to see what's happening to families at the border," and she added a link to a story listing nonprofit organizations that help immigrant families.

 Related: $4,000 a minute pours in to help reunite separated immigrant families

+The administration is charging every adult caught crossing the border illegally with federal crimes, as opposed to referring those with children mainly to immigration courts, as previous administrations did.

+Images of distraught families and audio of weeping children captured by ProPublica have prompted a public outcry.
+A bipartisan group of more than 70 former US attorneys are calling on Attorney General Jeff Sessions to reverse the policy.

+On Twitter, Tesla (TSLA) CEO Elon Musk said, "I hope the kids are ok."
+After a user asked him to "make a more powerful statement," he said: "if there is some way for me to help these kids, I will do so."

+Goldman Sachs (GS) CEO Lloyd Blankfein touched on the crisis in a speech at the Economic Club of New York.
+In a broader discussion about global economic risks, he referenced the "horrible tragic situation" on the southern US border, which he called a "tragedy."

-Microsoft (MSFT)issued a statement on Monday after it was criticized for working with US Immigration and Customs Enforcement, the group that is enforcing the policy.
+Microsoft (MSFT) issued a statement on Monday after it was criticized for working with US Immigration and Customs Enforcement, the agency that is enforcing the policy.

 "We urge the administration to change its policy and Congress to pass legislation ensuring children are no longer separated from their families," Microsoft said.
 ICE uses Microsoft's cloud software Azul.

-On Twitter, Tesla (TSLA) CEO Elon Musk said "I hope the kids are ok."
-After a user asked him to "make a more powerful statement," he said "if there is some way for me to help these kids, I will do so."

-Goldman Sachs (GS) CEO Lloyd Blankfein touched upon the crisis in a speech at the Economic Club of New York Tuesday.
-Amid a broader discussion about global economic risks, he referenced the "horrible tragic situation" on the Southern US border, which he called a "tragedy."

 Nicholas Peters, senior vice president of CommCore Consulting Group, said that companies have to be careful when commenting on such a fraught issue as immigration.
 "I think they're waiting a little bit to see how this plays out," he said.